Khovanov homology from Floer cohomology: Cup bimodules

-Since $\scrY_n$ is exact, and the Lagrangians $L_{\wp}$ are simply-connected (hence exact), Floer cohomology is defined unproblematically.
+Since $\scrY_n$ is exact and convex at infinity, and the Lagrangians $L_{\wp}$ are simply-connected (hence exact), Floer cohomology is defined unproblematically.
 The Lagrangians $L_{\wp}$ are orientable and admit unique spin structures, so one can work in characteristic zero.
-In fact $c_1(\scrY_n)=0$ so the algebra $\scrH_n^{symp}$ admits an absolute $\bZ$-grading.
 There are $\frac{1}{n+1}{2n \choose n}$ upper half-plane matchings, so the underlying graded algebra of $\scrH_n^{symp}$ is a finite-dimensional $\bk$-algebra.
+In fact $c_1(\scrY_n)=0$ and the Lagrangians $L_{\wp}$ have vanishing Maslov class, hence admit gradings in the sense of \cite{seidel-graded}.
+Any choice of gradings for the $L_{\wp}$ equips the graded algebra $\scrH_n^{symp}$ with an absolute $\bZ$-grading.
+There is no obvious preferred choice of grading, and indeed two distinct gradings will be important in the argument: one which is ``symmetric", which is useful for purity, discussed in Section \ref{Sec:Purity}; and one which is concentrated in even degrees, introduced in Section \ref{Sec:Basis}, which is useful for controlling signs in the cohomological algebra.

 For an upper-half-plane crossingless matching $\wp$, we will denote by $\bar{\wp}$ its reflection into the lower half-plane.
 An iterative application of the Markov I move shows that $L_{\wp}$ is Hamiltonian isotopic to $L_{\bar{\wp}}$.
 For any upper half-plane matchings $\wp, \wp'$, the Lagrangians $L_{\wp}$ and $L_{\bar{\wp'}}$ meet transversely.
 As shown in \cite[Section 4.5]{AbSm}, the mod 2 degrees of all intersection points co-incide, so the Floer differential in $CF^*(L_{\wp}, L_{\bar{\wp'}})$ vanishes identically.
-(We will introduce a different orientation scheme below; obviously, the vanishing of the Floer differential does not depend on such a choice.)
+(As noted above, we will introduce a different grading on the symplectic arc algebra in Section \ref{Sec:Basis}; in the current situation, the Floer differential vanishes because the relevant moduli spaces are empty, and hence vanishes for any choice of grading.)
 There is therefore a vector space isomorphism

 As a relatively graded group, $CF^*(L_{\wp}, L_{\bar{\wp'}}) \cong H^*(S^2)^{\otimes c(\wp,\wp')}$, where $c(\wp,\wp')$ is the number of components of the planar unlink $\wp \cup \bar{\wp'}$, see \cite[Proposition 5.12]{AbSm}.